takafumi291/Modified-stardust/README.md

 ## Contacts
 Takafumi Tsukui: tsukuitk23@gmail.com

-## README of the original stardust below (The same installation instructions and requirements apply)
+## README of the original code below (The same requirements and installation apply)

 ------